tdwg/process/review_manager.md

 B\.
 That the Author has placed the submission in the correct standards category
 - Technical Specification,
 - Applicability Statement or
-- Best Current Practice
+- Best Current Practice.

 C\.
 That the metadata information under the Summary is accurate and complete.
 The metadata will be used 'as is' to populate components of the TDWG web site when the submission is approved.

 # 3 Independent Reviews

-One of the first tasks for the Review Manager is to seek reviewers for the submission.
+One of the first tasks for the Review Manager is to seek Reviewers for the submission.
 Advice can be sought from the Author, relevant TDWG groups, the Executive Committee and others.
-It is recommended that at least three reviews are provided for submissions.
+It is recommended that at least three expert Reviews are provided for submissions.

 ## 3.1 Reviewer Profile